random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 ![Web Application - default folder structure](../img/Angular2-DefaultFolders.PNG)

-## Modify gulpfile.js in the project folder
+## Step 2 - Modify gulpfile.js in the project folder

 Angular2 Quickstart recommends using NPM to manage Angular libraries.
 I'm going to stick with it.
 However, ASP.NET Core application we just created stores front end inside **wwwroot** folder.
 I'm going to keep it this way and use **Gulp** to move dependencies around